-Our amazing world is explored throughout this course; from human populations to the impacts of global warming; from destructive natural hazards to man-made future challenges!
-Geography studies and examines the environment around us, how it affects us, and most importantly, how we can live on our planet in a sustainable way.
+Our amazing world is explored throughout this course; from human populations to the impact of global warming; from destructive natural hazards to man-made future challenges.
+Geography examines the environment around us, how it affects us and most importantly, how we can live on our planet in a sustainable way.

-A varied and interesting introduction that has a balance of human and physical geography which also explores the links between the two disciplines.
-Key topic areas covered include dynamic landscapes.
-Featured here is how our local and global landscapes are shaped and changed by tectonic processes and hazards and coastal processes and landscapes.
+First year: A varied and interesting introduction that has a balance of human and physical geography which also explores the links between the two disciplines.
+Key topic areas covered include dynamic landscapes; how our local and global landscapes are shaped and changed by tectonic processes, hazards and coastal processes and landscapes.
 Human topics consider the increasing globalisation and global interdependence of business and people and the resulting inequalities.
 Linked to this is the regeneration of local places and the associated economic and social change.
 All topics are underpinned by fieldwork and the study of local, national and international case studies.
 Students collect data for their personal studies and progression into their second year.

-Developing some of the content of year one to examine key themes and what this means for global solutions and our future world.
-Three key themes are the ‘players’ involved in decision making, attitudes and action and futures and uncertainty.
+Second year: Developing some of the content from the first year one to examine key themes and what this means for global solutions and our future world.
+Three key themes are the ‘players’ involved in decision making, attitudes and actions, and futures and uncertainty.
 These themes offer excellent opportunities to delve deeper into topics and debate key issues and solutions.
 There is also an individual investigation to complete on a topic area of your choice.
 This is based around fieldwork and research followed by independent analysis and evaluation of data and extended writing.
 The investigation accounts for 20% of the overall A Level qualification and will be completed in the second year.

-Geography is a traditional subject that links well with many other subjects, especially those that include essay writing and analytical skills (for example History, REP, Sociology, English, Law, Media), as well as subjects that involve the analysis of information including: Sciences and Psychology.
+Geography is a traditional subject that links well with many other subjects, especially those that include essay writing and analytical skills including: History, Religion, Ethics & Philosophy, Sociology, English, Law, and Media.
+Also subjects that involve the analysis of information including: Sciences and Psychology.
 It also combines well with Business and Economics for those students considering a career in environmentally based industries.

 Future Career Opportunities

 Geography is a brilliant subject that is very varied and constantly changing.
-At BSFC we study the Edexcel specification which focusses on current local and global issues.
+The course is lively, engaging and full of interesting topics.
 Our students have performed very well in this subject and many have decided to continue their geography studies at university.